locka99/cpp-to-rust-book/features_of_rust/structs.md

 }
 ```

-This code passes a reference to a stack allocated `int` into the class constructor and returns the `Incrementor` from the function itself.
-When `increment()` is called the pointer/reference to `value_` could be pointing at anything in the stack.
-The compiler has allowed a dangling reference to happen in the code, and the outcome is going to be bugs that will bite the code sooner or later.
+This code passes a reference to an `int` into the class constructor and returns the `Incrementor` from the function itself.
+But when `increment()` is called the reference is dangling and anything can happen.

 ## Rust lifetimes